Setting up Anki

 Sync your mobile device

 By signing up for AnkiWeb you can keep your cards synchronized across multiple machines.
 You can also sync between devices.
 Install AnkiDroid on your Android device and sync your collection.
 This will allow you to review your flashcards when you're outside and don't have access to your computer.
-I prefer downloading the latest alpha from GitHub because AnkiDroid's releases are slow.
+I prefer downloading the latest alpha from GitHub because the releases on F-Droid tend to be slow.

 Import an example mining deck